Koon-Kiat/Spam-And-Phishing-Detection-Using-Machine-Learning/README.md

 - **Noise Injection**: Adding controlled random variations to features to improve model generalization and reduce overfitting
 - **Stacked Ensemble Learning**: Combining multiple models for robust detection

+## Features

+- **Advanced Spam and Phishing Detection**: Utilizes sophisticated algorithms to accurately identify malicious emails.
+- **Support for Handling Imbalanced Datasets**: Implements techniques to manage and balance skewed data distributions.
+- **Automated Model Training and Evaluation**: Streamlines the process of training and assessing machine learning models.

 ## Methodologies

+### Data Sources

+The project utilizes merged datasets from SpamAssassin (Hugging Face) and CEAS (Kaggle) to enhance email threat detection:

+- **SpamAssassin**: Contains real-world spam and legitimate emails.
+- **CEAS 2008**: Specially curated for anti-spam research, with a focus on phishing examples.

 ### Data Preprocessing